lbragstad/notes/summits/tokyo/fernet-plan.md

 #### Continued Performance

 We already have some patches in place to speed up token creation and validation as a result of introducing Fernet.
-Including caching of the [catalog](https://review.openstack.org/#/c/215212/) and [role assignments](https://review.openstack.org/#/c/215715/).
+These patches include caching of the [catalog](https://review.openstack.org/#/c/215212/) and [role assignments](https://review.openstack.org/#/c/215715/).
 I'd like to continue this pattern in the future.
 Note that the above fixes would actually improve